 Shiitakes (Lentinus edodes) are highly prized in Japan where about half the world’s supply of shiitake mushrooms is produced.
 Up until fairly recently, any shiitake found in the United States was imported either fresh or dried from Japan.
 About 25 years ago, demand for shiitakes made it a viable and profitable enterprise for commercial cultivation in this country.
 The cost of a pound of shiitakes is generally much more than common button mushrooms, which may make you wonder about shitake mushrooms growing.
 Read on to find out how to grow shiitake mushrooms at home.

 How to Grow Shiitake Mushrooms

 Growing shiitake mushrooms for commercial production requires significant investment capital as well as very specific shiitake mushroom care.
 However, shiitake mushroom growing for the home gardener or hobbyist isn’t very difficult and can be very rewarding.

 Shiitakes are wood-decay fungi, meaning they grow on logs.
 Growing shiitake mushrooms takes place either on logs or in bags of nutrient-enriched sawdust or other organic material, called bag culture.
 Bag culture is a complex process requiring specific conditions of controlled temperatures, light, and moisture.
 The inexperienced mushroom grower would be advised to start with growing shiitakes on logs.

 Shiitakes come from the Japanese, meaning “mushroom of the shii” or oak tree where the mushroom is likely to be found growing wild.
 So, ideally, you will want to use oak, although maple, birch, poplar, aspen, beech, and several other species are suitable.
 Avoid live or green wood, deadfall wood, or logs with lichen or other fungi.
-Use either freshly cut trees or limbs that are between 3-6 inches (7.5 to 15 cm.) across, cut into 40-inch (101.5 cm.) lengths.
+Use either freshly cut trees or limbs that are between 3 and 6 inches (8-15 cm.) across, cut into 40 inch (102 cm.) lengths.
 If you are cutting your own, do so in the fall when the sugar content is at its peak and most advantageous to promoting fungal growth.

 Allow the logs to season for a period of about three weeks.
 Be sure to lean them against each other.
 If they are left on the ground, other fungi or contaminants can infiltrate the logs, rendering them unsuitable for shiitake growing.